 Built in 1897, the tower ‘s not so much of a tower as an arched wall structure, designed and commissioned by local man John Stuart McCaig.
 At the time of construction the area was experiencing a bit of an economic downturn and so McCaig came up with the tower in a philanthropic gesture to provide work for local stonemasons oh, and of course, provide a lasting monument to the McCaig family.
 Not sure if that takes away from the whole charitable thing.

-From the tower itself, sat on Battery Hill, the views over Oban and the Western Isles are pretty spectacular even on the rather damp and overcast day that we visited.
+From the tower itself, is sat on Battery Hill, the views over Oban and the Western Isles are pretty spectacular even on the rather damp and overcast day that we visited.

 Through the pretty arch windows and in particular the outer balcony you can see out over Mull and back towards yesterday’s excursion site on our Three Isles Tour trip.
 The dark skies and low mist over the islands add to the atmosphere and make a perfect Scottish landscape view.